Dan555-33/coastal-guitar-tuition/README.md

 * [Bytes](https://ui.dev/amiresponsive) - to see the site on different screen size and screenshot used in README.

-### Testing
+* [Adobe Express](https://express.adobe.com/) - was used to design the company logo.

+## **Testing and Validation**

-- Tested on Chrome, Safari and Microsoft Edge desktop version browsers
+* Tested on Chrome, Safari and Microsoft Edge desktop version browsers
 * Chrome Developer Tools are used to test the responsiveness on: Desktop, Laptop, Moto G4, Galaxy S5, iPhone 5/SE, iPhone 6,7,8, iPhone 6,7,8 Plus, iPad, iPad Pro, Galaxy Fold
+* All links to external pages open and all links within the website work as designed.

 ## Validating HTML